eaasglobal/docs/eaas token/readme.md

 ## Advantages and Features: Transparency and Legal

-1. $Depin coin is in compliance with legal norms of the European Union
+1. $DEPIN is in compliance with legal norms of the European Union

 2. is featured with neural network prediction rules, zero-knowledge proof (ZKP) algorithms, and other mechanisms that promote transparency, security and accountability

-3. Exchange and Interoperability: based on user's location, they can exchange CO2 credits collected into $Depin token equivalent to local Price of CO2 credit for example, if user's geolocation is in Korea and CO2 credit Price is $10 per ton, and accrued 1 ton of CO2 credit : user will get equivalent $Depin token woth of $10.
+3. Exchange and Interoperability: based on user's location, they can exchange CO2 credits collected into equivalent amount of $DEPIN token based on  local Price of CO2 credit.
+For example, if user's geolocation is in Korea and CO2 credit Price is $10 per ton, and user accrued 1 ton of CO2 credit, user will get equivalent of $DEPIN token woth of $10.

-4. The $Depin token encourages users to take appropriate and concrete steps toward sustainability by validating consumer actions to carbon neutrality, green energy production, and ESG standards.
+4. The $DEPIN token encourages users to take appropriate and concrete steps toward sustainability by validating consumer actions to carbon neutrality, green energy production, and ESG standards.

-5. Carton tons are predicted to be worth as precious metals since they are hard-proof assets. as the world is taking steps toward sustainability and 0 Carbon amission, the $Depin Token becomes a deflationary asset that will eventually increase in value.
+5. Carton tons are predicted to be worth as precious metals since they are hard-proof assets. as the world is taking steps toward sustainability and 0 Carbon amission, the $DEPIN Token becomes a deflationary asset that will eventually increase in value.